-“I prefer to supervise the whole operation of the Government myself rather than entrust the public business to subordinates and this makes my duties very great.”
+“Foreign powers do not seem to appreciate the true character of our government.”
 At the age of 17 he had surgery to remove urinary stones without any pain killer, except whisky.
 He was a slave owner who served as a colonel in the Tennessee militia.
 He was considered a workaholic, as he worked considerably long hours while president.
 He is James Knox Polk, 11th President of the United States, serving from March 4, 1845, until March 4, 1849.
 James was born on November 2, 1795, in Mecklenburg County, North Carolina, the first of ten children.
 James’s mother was a Presbyterian, as was his father initially, however he eventually rejected religion.
 James eventually became a Methodist, although he continued to attend Presbyterian services, for his mother, and later, his wife.

-His health was problematic growing up, leading him to be home schooled.
-After recovering from surgery at the age of 17, he enrolled in Zion Church before attending Murfreesboro.
+His health was problematic growing up, leading to him being home schooled.
+After recovering from surgery at the age of 17, he enrolled in Zion Church, before attending Murfreesboro.
 In January 1816, he transferred to the University of North Carolina as a second-semester sophomore.
 During college, he participated in a debate club.
 Following his graduation with honors, James went on to study law under renowned attorney Felix Grundy.
 James went on to have a short, but successful law career, while also serving as clerk for the Tennessee State Senate.

 On January 1, 1824, James married Sarah Childress.
 They had no children together, possibly an unfortunate result of the surgery James had as a teenager.
 He would become one of three presidents who did not have any children.
 Sarah supported James throughout his political career, assisting him with speeches and giving advice on policy.
 She also actively campaigned with him.